TT Electronics: History

 In the 1990s the electronics activities were expanded with the acquisitions of the Magnetic Materials Group, AB Electronic Products Group and BI Technologies.

-Further expansion was made with the purchase of Dale Electric International and the AEI Group, the Wire and Cables Division of General Electric Company plc.
+Further expansion was made with the purchase of Dale Electric International in 1994, and the AEI Group, which was the Wire and Cables Division of the General Electric Company, in 1997.

 In 2000, the company changed its name to TT Electronics plc.